500 Boylston Street, Boston, MA 02116 617-419-4700

 Residents have an opportunity to teach medical students and physician assistant students.
 Tufts medical students complete their third year clerkship and PA students from Northeastern University and Massachusetts College of Pharmacy and Health Sciences complete their psychiatry rotation in the department.
 Residents are also involved in a medical interviewing program for first year medical students from Tufts.
 Residents are actively involved in supervising students on the inpatient and consult services.
-Senior residents also lead didactic sessions on core topics in psychiatry for interns and students.
+Senior residents also have an opportunity to lead didactic sessions on core topics in psychiatry for interns and students.

 Residents have an opportunity to attend conferences including the American Psychiatric Association annual meeting.
 Residents are allowed to use educational days to attend one conference of their choice.

 Although the program does not have a form affiliation with the Boston Psychoanalytic Society and Institute, many PGY4 residents choose to participate in their evening program to enhance their skills in psychoanalysis.